 The idea was to get the apple trees growing straight away to establish the bones of the garden but to leave lawns and flower beds for later when we were settled in our new home.

 That sounded a sensible plan but not much fun.
 Maybe I couldn’t give the garden regular attention just yet but with the aid of a few packets of seed I could get some easy care flowers growing quickly.
 The soil is very fertile and annual flowers have grown fast.

 Parts of the garden are going to remain wild at heart with some editing and wild-type additions.

-The garden is in to its second season now.
-I’ve been dividing and replanting perennial flowers while annuals fill the gaps in between.
-The poppies, dill and daisies, marigolds and foxgloves have been sowing their own seed with generosity so there won’t be many gaps to fill next year.
+As the garden entered its second season I was dividing and replanting perennial flowers while sowing annuals to fill the gaps in between.
+The poppies, dill and daisies, marigolds and foxgloves have been sowing their own seed with generosity ever since.

 Click on any photo to view that gallery and on highlighted words to follow links to other posts.